adamj09/Basic-Vulkan-Renderer/README.md

 Work in progress version goes here.
-When finished, this branch should be merged to master.
+When finished, changes made in this branch should be pushed to master.